Dynamic clustering for heterophilic stochastic block models with time-varying node memberships: Numerical experiments

 We now return to the analysis of the developing brain introduced in Section \ref{sec:introduction}.
-We first enumerate descriptive summary statistics of these twelve networks, each of the same 993 genes.
+We first present descriptive summary statistics for these twelve networks, each comprising the same 993 genes.
 The median of the median degree across all twelve networks is 30.5 (range of 1 to 86, increasing with time), while the mean of the mean degree across all twelve networks is 52.8 (range of 4.6 to 121.9, also increasing with time).
-The median overall network sparsity, defined as the number of observed edges divided by the number of total possible edges, across all twelve networks is 5\% (range of 0.4\% to 12\%, increasing with time).
-Lastly, if each network is analyzed separately, the median number of connected components is 97.5 (range of 34 to 452).
+The median overall network sparsity, defined as the number of observed edges divided by the total number of possible edges, across all twelve networks, is 5\% (range: 0.4\% to 12\%, increasing with time).
+Lastly, when analyzed separately, the median number of connected components is 97.5 (range: 34 to 452).
 However, if all the edges across all twelve networks are aggregated, there are two connected components (one with 981 genes, another with 12 genes).

-We now describe the results when applying KD-SoS to the dataset.
-Due to the presence of only twelve networks with very different degrees, we use a Gaussian kernel normalized by each network's leading singular value, i.e.,
+We now present the results obtained by applying KD-SoS to the dataset.
+To encourage a smoother transition between the twelve time points, we use a Gaussian kernel, i.e.,

 instead of the aggregation used in \eqref{eq:z_box}.
-While our theoretical developments in Theorem \ref{thm:consistency} do not use this estimator, our techniques would apply similarly to such estimators.
+Although our theoretical developments in Theorem \ref{thm:consistency} do not use this estimator, our techniques can be applied similarly to such estimators.
 Based on a scree plot among $\{A^{(t)}\}$, we chose $K=10$ as the dimensionality and number of communities.
+We further document the choice of $K=10$ and the impact of the Gaussian kernel over the box kernel in the Appendix.
 The bandwidth is chosen using our procedure in Section \ref{sec:tuning}, among the range of bandwidths $r$ that yielded alignable membership matrices as defined by Definition \ref{def:alignability}.
 The membership results for three of the twelve networks are shown in Figure \ref{fig:graphs_labeled}, where nodes of different colors are in different communities.
 Already, we can see gradual shifts in communities within these three networks.
 For example, both the purple and red communities grow in size as time progresses.
 Meanwhile, genes starting in the olive community eventually become part of the pink or white community.